palmtrey/HAWK/README.md

+# HAWK
-# HAWK: The last member and data management system for non-profits
+The last member and data management system for non-profits.